Accreditation Eligibility

 An institution may apply for an exception before the fact upon application to the Commission and a showing of good cause for the exception.
 Applications must be submitted in a timely manner, considering the circumstances, in order to permit proper consideration of the application.

-5. It has not had a prior accreditation withdrawn from a nationally recognized accrediting agency, nor has it voluntarily withdrawn under a show cause action, within one year prior to application to ACCET.
+6. It has not had a prior accreditation withdrawn from a US Department of Education recognized accrediting agency, nor has it voluntarily withdrawn under a show-cause action, within one year prior to application to ACCET.

-6. It has been under the same ownership and/or control for at least two (2) years immediately prior to application.
-This requirement may be waived by the Commission upon provision of acceptable documentation showing the applicant institution is owned or controlled by an educational organization with a reputable history of stable operations and by individual(s) with extensive credentials that demonstrate competent administration of an accredited institution.
+7. It has been under the same ownership and/or control for at least two years immediately prior to application.
+This requirement may be waived by the Commission upon provision of acceptable documentation showing the applicant institution is owned or controlled by an organization and/or individual(s) with a reputable history of ethical, competent, and effective management and prior experience operating an educational entity.

-7. It is an educational establishment that offers post secondary certificates, diplomas, or degrees up to the Associate’s level.
-If the institution offers more advanced degrees, specifically at the Bachelor’s degree level and above, that entity will not be eligible for accreditation.
-This restriction does not apply to a stand-alone department within a higher education institution that offers Intensive English Programs (IEPs).
+8. It is an educational establishment that offers postsecondary certificates, diplomas, or degrees up to the associate’s level.
+If the institution offers more advanced degrees, specifically at the bachelor’s degree level and above, that entity will not be eligible for accreditation.
+This restriction does not apply to a stand-alone department or division, such as continuing education or intensive English programs, within a higher education institution accredited by an agency recognized by the US Secretary of Education.

-10. It agrees upon application and accreditation to abide by the ACCET Bylaws, Principles of Ethics, and ACCET Standards for Accreditation, policies and procedures and to support the goals and integrity of the accreditation process.
+10. It agrees upon application and accreditation to abide by the ACCET Bylaws, Principles of Ethics, Standards for Accreditation, policies and procedures, and to support the goals and integrity of the accreditation process.